kyshel/glog/README.md

 ## 0715
-- so, the spacy seems like a big pit that has funny version

-## 0715
 - kaggle notebook-only submission never success, fuck!
+- so, the spacy seems like a big pit that has funny versions

 ## 0702
 - 21cov submit still fail, need test again